Best Telescopes for Beginners in 2025

 Adorama ALC

 For those taking their first steps into the world of stargazing, choosing the right telescope can make all the difference.
-In this guide, we share a curated selection of the best telescopes tailored to beginners, to give aspiring astronomers the tools they need.
-Whether you want to view the upcoming eclipse, shimmering stars, or distant planets and nebulae, you’ll have a path to discover the cosmos with these best telescopes for beginners.
+In this guide, we share a curated selection of the best telescopes tailored to beginners to give aspiring astronomers the tools they need.
+Whether you want to view the upcoming eclipse, shimmering stars, distant planets, or nebulae, you’ll have a path to discover the cosmos with these best telescopes for beginners.

 What to Look for in a Telescope